Skip to content

 Accessible Tables

 Data tables are used to organize data with a logical relationship in grids.
 Accessible tables need HTML markup that indicates header cells and data cells and defines their relationship.
 Assistive technologies use this information to provide context to users.
-The primary key to this is using header rows and/or header columns.

-- People using screen readers can have the row and column headers read aloud as they navigate through the table.
+• People using screen readers can have the row and column headers read aloud as they navigate through the table.
 Screen readers speak one cell at a time and reference the associated header cells, so the reader doesn’t lose context.

-- Some people use alternative ways to render the data, for example by using custom stylesheets to display header cells more prominently.
+• Some people use alternative ways to render the data, for example by using custom stylesheets to display header cells more prominently.
 Techniques like this enable them to change text size and colors and display the information as lists rather than grids.
 The table code needs to be properly structured to allow alternative renderings.

-Choosing Your Format
+Choosing the Best Format

-In general, HTML will be more accessible than files, and native Microsoft Office file formats are more accessible than PDFs.
-Microsoft Office file formats are also often more accessible than Google content (such as Google slides).
-Be mindful of whether your content absolutely needs to be a PDF, or if it needs to be contained within a file at all.
-If your content can be conveyed using HTML such as on a page in your learning management system, that will be the most accessible option.
+In general, HTML pages (in Canvas) are more accessible than files, and Microsoft Office files are more accessible than Adobe Acrobat PDFs.
+Microsoft Office files are also often more accessible than Google content (such as Google slides).
+If learning content can be conveyed using a page in Canvas, this is the most accessible option.

 UW Document Conversion